RoboJackets/robocup-software/docs/source/getting_started.rst

 Installation
 ------------

 We only provide official support for Ubuntu 20.04 due to ROS2.
 Make sure you are on an Ubuntu 20.04 machine before continuing.
+Alternatively for Windows users, using WSL2 with Ubuntu 20.04 will work.
+The steps to set this up can be found `here <https://ubuntu .com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview>`_.

 First, clone the repository from GitHub: